 Better Way to Help Your Child

-But the bottom line is, there’s a better way: Instead of going for the short term reward by yelling “SHOOT”, focus on long term development and work with your child to attack the goal, release the ball quickly, be more aggressive and have more field/court awareness.
-Worth mentioning that half the time you yell “SHOOT”, “PASS” or “GO TO THE GOAL” it’s probably not even the right coaching instruction.
-So next time you find one of these words flying out of your mouth at your child’s game, try to put that energy towards building their skills, instead of building their ability to respond to your commands.
+But the bottom line is, there’s a better way: Instead of giving in to the impulsive urge to yell “SHOOT”, focus on long term development and work with your child to attack the goal, release the ball quickly, be more aggressive and have more field/court awareness.
+Worth mentioning that half the time you yell “SHOOT”, “PASS” or “GO TO THE GOAL” it’s probably not even the right coaching instruction and your voice is likely drowning out instructions that the coach is calling out to your child.
+So next time you find one of these words flying out of your mouth at your child’s game, try to smother that impulse and put that energy towards building their skills, instead of building their ability to respond to your commands.
 It worked for me.

 Wishing you a great Sports Season.